-The BS Computer Engineering degree is offered as part of the comprehensive Electrical and Computer Engineering (ECE) program, which offers a robust and multidisciplinary curriculum that includes strong theoretical fundamentals and practical problem-solving.
+The BS Computer Engineering degree is offered as part of the comprehensive Electrical and Computer Engineering (ECE) program, offering a robust and multidisciplinary curriculum that includes strong theoretical fundamentals and practical problem-solving.

-Program Educational Objectives (linkages with YOHSIN)
+Program Educational Objectives

 The Computer Engineering program at Habib University aims to produce competent computer engineers who:

 - PEO1: Invest in the cultivation of collaboration and leadership for bridging interdisciplinary and intercultural gaps in the teams they are part of.

 - PEO2: Apply transdisciplinary lens with knowledge of computer engineering to solve a wide range of societal and environmental issues.

 - PEO3: Adaptively and independently extend their learning to excel in the field of higher studies and research.

 - PEO4: Creating opportunities for members of the community through entrepreneurial ventures and innovation to enrich their lives and improve their standards of living.